deepforce/Info-442-Global-Souvenir-Guidebook/README.md

 Global Souvenir Guidebook

 ## Company Mission:
 We aim to help people select the most unique gifts to their family and friends.
-We research the finest souvenirs across different cities around the world and customize the recommendations to better save time and fit people’s needs.
+We research the finest souvenirs across different cities and customize the recommendations to better save time and fit people’s needs.

 ## Company Role:
 * CEO: Garson (Tianci) Yang